mkuthan/mkuthan.github.io/_posts/2016-09-30-spark-streaming-on-yarn.md

 }
 ```

-In the Spark Streaming application, background thread should monitor marker file,
+In the Spark Streaming application, the background thread should monitor the marker file,
 and when the file disappears stop the context calling `streamingContext.stop(stopSparkContext = true, stopGracefully = true)`.

 ## Summary

-As you could see, configuration for mission critical Spark Streaming application deployed on YARN is quite complex.
+As you could see, configuration for the mission critical Spark Streaming application deployed on YARN is quite complex.
-It has been long, tedious and iterative learning process of all presented techniques by a few very smart devs.
+It has been a long, tedious and iterative learning process of all presented techniques by a few very smart devs.
-But at the end, long-running Spark Streaming applications deployed on highly utilized YARN cluster are extraordinarily stable.
+But at the end, long-running Spark Streaming applications deployed on highly utilized YARN clusters are extraordinarily stable.